Cameras as Relative Positional Encoding: Introduction

-Our contributions are as follows: \begin{enumerate} \item \textit{Survey.} We survey both absolute raymap and relative SE(3) conditioning techniques for camera geometry in multiview transformers. \item \textit{Method.} We propose PRoPE (Projective Positional Encoding), a new relative positional encoding technique that injects complete camera geometry---both intrinsics and extrinsics---into a transformer's self-attention blocks. \item \textit{Evaluation.} We present a series of novel view synthesis (NVS) experiments that compare camera conditioning techniques empirically.
-Our results confirm the advantages of relative pose encoding methods like CAPE~\cite{kong2024eschernet} and GTA~\cite{miyato2023gta}, while demonstrating further improvements from PRoPE across a range of settings: scenes with shared intrinsics, scenes with varying intrinsics, for hybrid conditioning that combines both token-level and attention-level representations, and in generalization for out-of-distribution test inputs. \item \textit{Task generalization.} We show that the benefits of cameras as relative positional encoding generalize (i) to stereo depth estimation when integrated into UniMatch, (ii) to discriminative spatial cognition, and (iii) when scaling to larger model sizes. \end{enumerate}
+\textbf{(1) Survey.} We survey both absolute raymap and relative SE(3) conditioning techniques for camera geometry in multiview transformers.

+\textbf{(2) Method.} We propose PRoPE (Projective Positional Encoding), a new relative positional encoding technique that injects both camera intrinsics and extrinsics into a transformer's self-attention blocks.

+\textbf{(3) Evaluation.} We present a series of novel view synthesis (NVS) experiments that compare camera conditioning techniques empirically.
+Our results highlight the advantages of relative pose encoding methods like CAPE~\cite{kong2024eschernet} and GTA~\cite{miyato2023gta}, while demonstrating further improvements from PRoPE across a range of settings: scenes with shared intrinsics, scenes with varying intrinsics, for hybrid conditioning that combines both token-level and attention-level representations, and in generalization for out-of-distribution test inputs.

+\textbf{(4) Task generalization.} We show that the benefits of cameras as relative positional encoding generalize (i) to stereo depth estimation when integrated into UniMatch, (ii) to discriminative spatial cognition, and (iii) when scaling to larger model sizes.